 - 1. Apply for and be granted admission to the graduate school.
 All materials submitted in connection with application for admission become the property of Lewis & Clark. - 2.
-Design a formal study program.
+Design a formal program of study.
 Students must design a formal program of study with a graduate advisor soon after being admitted and before registering for further coursework. - 3.
 Maintain ongoing contact with an advisor.
-Students should continue to consult their advisor throughout their program. - Complete the approved course of study within the time period established for each program.
-(This includes required subject-area tests if the student intends to apply to the Oregon Teacher Standards and Practices Commission for a license or endorsement.)
+Students should continue to consult their advisor throughout their program of study. - 4.
+Complete the approved course of study.
+Programs of study for licensure, endorsements, and certificates\ must be completed within five years of matriculation, except the Continuing Administrator License program, which must be completed within nine years of matriculation.
+This includes required subject-area tests if the student intends to apply to the Oregon Teacher Standards and Practices Commission (TSPC) for a license or endorsement.